Tiger Woods seems to play his best golf when he's tackling the iconic venues in the game, the Yankee Stadiums and Fenway Parks of golf, if you will.

 Here are the 10 courses synonymous with his greatness.

 Poipu Bay had a great run hosting the PGA Grand Slam of Golf from 1994–2006, and got plenty of notoriety thanks to Woods, who won the exhibition between the four major champions at the club seven times.
 Woods lost to Ernie Els in his first time qualifying in 1997.
 It was his only setback in the event before ripping off a five-year winning streak from 1998-2002.
-Woods hasn't teed it up at the PGA Grand Slam since it left Kauai in 2006.
+Woods quit playing the PGA Grand Slam when it left Kauai in 2006.

 The King himself, Arnold Palmer, held court over some of Tiger's best golf.
 Woods has always contended that Bay Hill fits his eye.
 He has captured the Arnold Palmer Invitational eight times, including four in a row from 2000-2003.
 Although raised in California, Woods has ruled on the Bermuda grasses of the Sunshine State, his adopted home.

 8. Blue Monster at Trump National Doral Miami, Miami, Fla.

 First Ford.
 Then Cadillac.
 It didn't matter which car company sponsored a tournament at Doral, Woods was likely to win, or at least be in contention.
 Woods won the final two Ford Doral Opens in 2005 and 2006 and later captured two Cadillac Championships when the tournament became a more prestigious World Golf Championship event.
 Woods made another run at taming the Blue Monster in 2014 -- the first after a Gil Hanse redesign -- until a final-round collapse.